 The principles that drive a data governance effort usually involve components such as data integrity, data standardization and metadata, standardized change management, and audit capabilities.
 These components are especially important in any cross-organizational effort and are essential in business intelligence and analytics.

-Although any data governance initiative starts with the proven foundational principles, developing a business intelligence / analytics-oriented data governance program may focus on the following points:
+Although any data governance initiative starts with proven foundational principles, developing a business intelligence / analytics-oriented data governance program may focus on the following points:

 • Identification of the initiative’s stakeholders and their decision-oriented data requirements.